Inside the ‘nasty’ feud between Trump and the Republican governor he blames for losing Georgia

 But Nick Ayers, former chief of staff to Vice President Pence and a Georgia native who is close to both Trump and Kemp, said he believes the differences between the two men are hardly insurmountable.

-“A lot of this, probably all of it, can be resolved if every principle decision-maker — both national and local — gets in the same room, eye to eye, to discuss the facts and map out a path to achieve what everyone wants to achieve,” Ayers said.
+“A lot of this, probably all of it, can be resolved if every principal decision-maker — both national and local — gets in the same room, eye to eye, to discuss the facts and map out a path to achieve what everyone wants to achieve,” Ayers said.
 “But that hasn’t happened yet and not much will change until it does.
 It is unfortunate because the goals are so tightly aligned and the stakes are so high.”

 Felicia Sonmez contributed to this report.